PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Leaflet Geosearch
 _Leaflet Geosearch_ is an extension that adds geosearch functions to a web application, with functions including coordinate search as well as address lookup.
 The data for this is supplied by a provider, with default options such as _Google,_ or _OpenStreetMap_.
-The library supports easy integration with Leaflet maps, but the functionality can also be used without Leaflet. [@leafletGeosearch]
+The library supports easy integration with Leaflet maps, but the functionality can also be used without Leaflet [@leafletGeosearch].

 #### Usage with react-leaflet